 Some Rules of the Periodic Table

-- Periods run horizontally across the table and the atomic number goes up one as you move from left to right.
+Periods run horizontally across the table in rows and the atomic number goes up one as you move from left to right.
 The atomic number is the number of protons in an atom.
 The atomic number is the large number at the top of the box for a particular element.

 After you’ve explained the basic rules of the periodic table, quiz the kids giving rewards for good performance.